Feyenoord: Arne Slot era: back in title contention and European final

+Mixed results with new coaches

 Brian Priske, coach of Sparta Prague and born in Denmark, was appointed as the successor of Arne Slot.
 He became the first foreign head coach at Feyenoord since 1991, when Gunder Bengtsson from Sweden was head coach.
 Priske started his tenure by winning the Johan Cruijff Schaal against champions PSV.
 After a spectacular game that ended in a 4–4 draw, Feyenoord won after a penalty shoot-out.
 With a new coach and new players, Feyenoord only won two of the first six league games, drawing the others.
 Then, Feyenoord won six out of the next seven games, only losing against Ajax.
-In the Champions-League, Feyenoord mixed disappointing home loses against Bayer Leverkussen and Red Bull Salzburg with positive results in away matches.
+In the Champions League, Feyenoord mixed disappointing home losses against Bayer Leverkusen and Red Bull Salzburg, with positive results in away matches.
 Feyenoord won 2–3 against Girona and 1–3 against Benfica, and drew 3–3 after being 3–0 down against Manchester City.
-In the Eredivisie, by the winter break, Feyenoord was in 4th place, 10 points behind league leaders PSV.
-Feyenoord continued to show poor form after the winter break, losing at home against FC Utrecht and drawing away against Willem II.
+In the Eredivisie, by the winter break, Feyenoord was in fourth place, ten points behind league leaders PSV.
+Feyenoord continued to show poor form after the winter break, losing at home against Utrecht and drawing away against Willem II.
 Before the home game against Bayern Munich in the Champions League, persistent rumors appeared that Priske would be dismissed after the game, even with a win.
 However, after Feyenoord won the game 3–0, Feyenoord maintained Priske.